campbellcole/brainfuck-extended/README.md

 There is a bug somewhere in the interpreter that causes complex programs to execute incorrectly.
 I suspect it exists within the loop handling code as that's been the biggest challenge.
 This bug does not exist in the code generator.

-# Code Generator

-The code generator crate (`codegen`) transpiles Brainfuck code into a Rust crate.
-The only optimization it performs does nothing to increase performance, only improving source code size.

-## Usage

-`cargo run --release -p codegen -- <brainfuck_source> <output_crate_dir> [-f] [--dump-ast <dump_path.json>] [--fixed-input <fixed_input>]`

-- `<brainfuck_source>`: Path to the Brainfuck source code file
-- `<output_crate_dir>`: The directory in which to store the generated crate (see [Generated Code Structure](#generated-code-structure))
-- `[-f] | [--format]`: Enable the use of `rustfmt` for formatting the generated source code
-- `[--dump-ast <dump_path.json>]`: Dump the parsed syntax tree to this JSON file
-- `[--fixed-input <fixed_input>]`: Replace the stdin reading code with a fixed string.
-All `,` instructions will be forced to use this string instead of stdin

-## Generated Code Structure

-The `codegen` crate generates an entire crate that is self-sufficient and can be run directly.
-It is highly recommended that you run the generated code in `--release` mode because development builds handle overflow differently (and of course performance will be dramatically improved).
-It is very likely that a transpiled program will panic when run in a development build.
-This could be fixed by wrapping the program's memory in `Wrapping<T>`.

-## Running generated code

-For programs that do not read any user input:
-`cargo run --release --manifest-path <output_crate_dir/Cargo.toml`

-For programs that do read user input:
-`echo "<input>" | cargo run --release --manifest-path <output_crate_dir/Cargo.toml`

-Using `echo` is not required.
-Any method of piping input into the program will work.